-With the help of several contacts in the Red Light District, we have recently acquired a building that we have begun to use as a day-time refuge for women in prostitution there.
+Hope House is our day-time refuge located in the Red Light District of San José.
+We acquired a building that we use as a day-time refuge for women in prostitution there.
 Our main objectives there are:

 - To create an escape from the tumultuous environment of the Red Light District, even if only for a cup of coffee, a prayer and a shower.

 - To house the Free the Girls project (see below) and train women who are in prostitution skills and character qualities required to keep jobs, in order for them to have the opportunity to leave prostitution.